-Pannier has been the established world leader in durable signage for more than three decades.
+Pannier has been the established world leader in durable signage for more than four decades.